 How are these events falling actions?

-What is the inciting action?
+What is the inciting action that begins the conflict?

 The inciting action is the start of the conflict; in other words, when we first notice there's a problem.